 - Sabine Pass Liquefaction issued an aggregate principal amount of \$2.0 billion of 5.625% Senior Secured Notes due 2021 (the "2021 Sabine Pass Liquefaction Senior Notes") and an aggregate principal amount of \$1.0 billion of 5.625% Senior Secured Notes due 2023 (the "2023 Sabine Pass Liquefaction Senior Notes").
-Net proceeds from these offerings are intended to be used to pay a portion of the capital costs incurred in connection with the construction of the Liquefaction Project; - Cheniere Partners sold 17.6 million common units to institutional investors for net proceeds, after deducting expenses, of \$372.4 million, which includes the general partner's proportionate capital contribution of approximately \$7.4 million.
-Cheniere Partners intends to use the proceeds from this offering for costs associated with the Liquefaction Project and for general business purposes; - Sabine Pass Liquefaction entered into four credit facilities totaling \$5.9 billion to be used for costs associated with Trains 1 through 4 of the Liquefaction Project; - Sabine Pass Liquefaction issued a notice to proceed to Bechtel Oil, Gas and Chemicals, Inc. ("Bechtel") under the lump sum turnkey contract for the engineering, procurement and construction of Trains 3 and 4 (the "EPC Contract (Trains 3 and 4)"); - Sabine Pass Liquefaction entered into an LNG sale and purchase agreement ("SPA") with Centrica plc that commences upon the date of first commercial delivery for Train 5 and includes an annual contract quantity of 91.25 million MMBtu of LNG with a fixed fee of \$3.00 per MMBtu, equating to expected annual contracted cash flow from fixed fees of \$274 million; - We sold our ownership interests in the Creole Trail Pipeline Business to Cheniere Partners for \$480.0 million and were reimbursed \$13.9 million for certain expenditures incurred prior to the closing date.
+Net proceeds from those offerings are intended to be used to pay a portion of the capital costs incurred in connection with the construction of the Liquefaction Project; - Cheniere Partners sold 17.6 million common units to institutional investors for net proceeds, after deducting expenses, of \$372.4 million, which includes the general partner's proportionate capital contribution of approximately \$7.4 million.
+Cheniere Partners used the proceeds from that offering to purchase the Creole Trail Pipeline Business; - Sabine Pass Liquefaction entered into four credit facilities totaling \$5.9 billion (collectively, the "2013 Liquefaction Credit Facilities") to be used for costs associated with the construction of Train 1 through Train 4 of the Liquefaction Project; - Sabine Pass Liquefaction issued a notice to proceed to Bechtel Oil, Gas and Chemicals, Inc. ("Bechtel") under the lump sum turnkey contract for the engineering, procurement and construction of Train 3 and Train 4 (the "EPC Contract (Train 3 and Train 4)"); - Sabine Pass Liquefaction entered into the Centrica plc ("Centrica") SPA that commences upon the date of first commercial delivery for Train 5 and includes an annual contract quantity of 91.25 million MMBtu of LNG with a fixed fee of \$3.00 per MMBtu, equating to expected annual contracted cash flow from fixed fees of \$274.0 million; - We sold our ownership interests in the Creole Trail Pipeline Business to Cheniere Partners for\$480.0 million and were reimbursed\$13.9 million for certain expenditures incurred prior to the closing date.
 Concurrent with the Creole Trail Pipeline Business sale closing, we acquired 12.0 million Class B units from Cheniere Partners for aggregate consideration of \$180.0 million pursuant to a unit purchase agreement between Cheniere Partners and Cheniere Class B Units Holdings, LLC, our wholly owned subsidiary.
-As a result of the two transactions, we received net cash of \$313.9 million; and - CTPL entered into a \$400 million term loan credit facility to fund capital expenditures on the Creole Trail Pipeline and for general business purposes.
+As a result of the two transactions, we received net cash of \$313.9 million; and - CTPL entered into a \$400.0 million term loan credit facility to fund capital expenditures on the Creole Trail Pipeline and for general business purposes.